Shahriar-0/Advanced-Engineering-Math-Course-Projects-S2024/README.md

-# aem_uni
+# Advanced Engineering Math Course Projects
-advanced engineering course uni mostly matlab
+projects for advanced engineering math course at university of Tehran